OmkarNevse/Lung-Cancer-detection-and-classification/README.md

 the lung.
 Next, small growths called pulmonary nodules need to be detected.
 These nodules show up as small, circular structures on the CT scans.

-for more information, please refer to Report.pdf file
+for more information, please refer to "Final Report.pdf" file